NetBrainAPI/NetBrain-REST-API-R12.1/REST APIs Documentation/Network Setting/Update CLI Login Credential API.md

 # Network Setting API Design

 ## ***PUT*** /V3/CMDB/NetworkSettings/CLILoginCredential
-Call this API to edit CLI Login Credential. <br>
+Call this API to update CLI Login Credential. <br>
 Please note that this API is operated on a Domain Admin Privilege.
 It means that an engineer or guest user does not have the privilege to successfully call this API.
 <br><br>
-<b>Important</b>: Although not common, there may be same username with many different passwords.
+<b>Important</b>: Although not common, there may be cases of one username with many different passwords.
 However, upon calling this API, the username will be updated to have the same password.<br>
 Please be mindful and use after review.

 ## Detail Information